 How do you maintain the bright colors of the poinsettia?

 Keep poinsettias in bright and natural light for at least six hours daily.
 Avoid fading their color by keeping the afternoon sun from shining directly on the plants.

 Protect poinsettias from directly touching cold windows because chill can damage these semi-tropical plants.

 Position plants away from drafty doors and heat sources.
 Colors last longest when temperatures do not exceed 70 degrees during the daytime or fall below 65 degrees at night.

-Water poinsettias when the soil surface feels dry.
-Stop watering only until that water begins to come out of the drainage holes.
-Keep soil moist.
+You water poinsettias when the soil surface feels dry.
+Stop pouring the water only until that water begins to come out of the drainage holes.
+Keep the soil moist.

 Use a very light fertilizer.

-Tip: Poinsettias come in many shades of cream, yellow, white, pink, peach, traditional red and some with variegated bracts (leaves) that are designed with stripes, marbled or spotted with contrasting colors.
-Red shade poinsettias are still the most popular by far—80 percent.
+Tip: Poinsettias come in many shades of cream, yellow, white, pink, peach, and traditional red, and some with variegated bracts (leaves) designed with stripes, marbled or spotted with contrasting colors.
+Red color poinsettias are still the most popular by far—80 percent.

 Bracts (leaves) are commonly mistaken for the flower of the poinsettia.
-The flower or cyathia is located in the center of several bracts.
+The flower or cyathia rests in the center of several bracts.

 © 2016 Kenna McHugh